Assistant GM-Research & Development

-Dr. Daniel Mack is in his first season as Assistant General Manager-Research & Development and his seventh season with the Royals overall.
+Dr. Daniel Mack is in his second season as Assistant General Manager-Research & Development and his eighth season with the Royals overall.
 He was named to his current position on Jan.
-31 of this year after serving as the Senior Director-Quantitative Analysis/Amateur Scouting and Director-Baseball Analytics/Research Science previously.
+31, 2019 after serving as the Senior Director-Quantitative Analysis/Amateur Scouting and Director-Baseball Analytics/Research Science previously.
 Mack oversees the Quantitative Analysis staff to assist with research and development across all areas of Baseball Operations with a focus on amateur scouting.

 He was also a teaching assistant while completing his master’s degree in computer science with a concentration in machine learning at Columbia University in New York.
 Mack graduated with a bachelor’s degree in computer science from the University of Notre Dame in 2006.

 A native of Reno, Nev., he resides in Kansas City, Mo.